27 Transformer reference - DRAFT π

 ( (ds-mod/train-test-split iris))

-The pipeline consists in specifying the inference target, transform target to categorical and the model function
+The pipeline specifies the inference target, transforms the target to categorical, and applies the model function.

 def pipe-fn